 At Sharp, we utilize digital mammography to produce highly precise, rapid scans that can be displayed on a high-resolution computer monitor and stored digitally.

-Tomosynthesis, or 3D mammography, is offered at Sharp Coronado Women's Imaging Suite, Sharp Memorial Outpatient Pavilion Imaging Center and at Grossmont Imaging, a partnership of X-Ray Medical Group and Sharp Grossmont Hospital.
+Tomosynthesis, or 3D mammography, is offered at Sharp Coronado Women's Imaging Suite, Sharp Memorial Outpatient Pavilion Imaging Center, Sharp Rees-Stealy radiology locations and Grossmont Imaging, a partnership of X-Ray Medical Group and Sharp Grossmont Hospital.
 This screening allows doctors to detect breast cancer earlier by uncovering breast abnormalities unseen in traditional mammograms.
 This technology uses high-powered computing to generate a 3D reconstruction of the breast, providing clearer, more accurate views of breast tissue.

 High-risk monitoring is also available at Sharp Memorial Outpatient Pavilion Imaging Center.
 When receiving a mammogram, you can learn if your lifetime risk of developing breast cancer is greater than 20 percent — the threshold at which the American Cancer Society recommends extra monitoring and other prevention strategies.